 Prerequisite: User role has access to Query management

-Query dialog windows can be opened by tapping the query icon on the eCRF or via the Queries Report.
+The query dialog window can be opened by tapping any query icon on the eCRF as shown below.
+Queries can also be accessed via the Queries Report.

 In the table that opens, there will be one or more queries listed, along with details of each, including which roles it was distributed (visible) to.

-Tap the query link to open additional details:
+Tap the query link to open additional details as shown below.

-Comment as needed to add a message to the query, then tap the save or post button.
+Comment as needed to add a message to the query, then tap the SAVE button at the bottom.

-Same process on the mobile app after tapping the query icon next to a field on the form.
+The same process applies on the mobile app after tapping the query icon next to a field on the form.

-The same can all be done from the Queries Report to address all queries in one place without opening forms one by one.
+This process can also be done from the Queries Report, which makes it easier to address all queries in one place without navigating individually to each form where the queries exist.

 When reviewing a form, an icon like below will display next to each field on the form.

-If the field is being SDVd or a query already exists, that can be tapped as well to open the query creation form:
+If the field is being SDVd or a query already exists, that can be tapped as well to open the query creation form as shown below.

 The Roles checkboxes indicate who the query will be visible to.
 This may be disabled depending on the configured study permissions.

-or select the existing query in the table at the top for viewing its details:
+You can also select the existing query in the table at the top for viewing its details as shown below.

 From here the query can be updated, commented on, closed or redistributed - depending on permissions granted to your user role.